apache/incubator-gluten/docs/Velox.md

 # External reference setup

-TO ease your first hand experience of using Gluten, we have setup an external reference cluster.
-If you are interested, please contact Weiting.Chen@intel.com
+TO ease your first-hand experience of using Gluten, we have set up an external reference cluster.
+If you are interested, please contact Weiting.Chen@intel.com.